 Some categories of transfer requests are dealt with as a priority over others, which include under-occupied properties, to alleviate serious housing management issues, domestic abuse, harassment or severe financial hardship.
 Refer to our Urgent Rehousing Policy, which is available upon request, please contact us.

 In these exceptional circumstances we may consider requests to transfer where a resident does not fulfil criteria i.e. rent arrears.
-We will follow our Urgent Rehousing Policy and assess each case on its own merit and be satisfied that the reason for the priority transfer request will be alleviated by a move to a new home.
+We will follow our Urgent Rehousing Policy, available upon request, and assess each case on its own merit and be satisfied that the reason for the priority transfer request will be alleviated by a move to a new home.

 We will also consider urgent moves from other registered providers where we are part of a service level agreement that will allow reciprocal moves i.e. Safer London.